Artists Who Died Before 50: Edouard Manet

 He was born to an upper-class household with strong political connections.
 He was expected by his father to pursue a career in law but he had other ambitions, directed to art by his uncle.
 His father insisted he join the Navy but having failed the entrance exam twice, he had to relent to the boy’s wishes of pursuing art.
 Just imagine if he had become a French Naval officer, the direction of the art world may have been very different.

 You would hardly believe how difficult it is to place a figure alone on a canvas, and to concentrate all the interest on this single and universal figure and still keep it living and real.— Edouard Manet

 During his studies, he had opportunity to visit Germany, Italy and the Netherlands, where he was influenced by many painter’s works such as the Dutch painter Frans Hals, and the Spanish artist Diego Velázquez and Francisco José de Goya.
-In those early years his style was characterized by loose brush strokes and simplification of details.
-He began painting contemporary subjects such as beggars, singers, Gypsies and people in cafes.
-The usual subjects for painters was religious, historical or mythological but Manet preferred to stay away from those subjects and paint the average people of the day.
+In those early years, his style was characterized by loose brush strokes and simplification of details.
+He began painting contemporary subjects such as beggars, singers, Gypsies, and people in cafes.
+The usual subjects for painters were religious, historical or mythological but Manet preferred to stay away from those subjects and paint the average people of the day.
 He also had a tendency to leave the figures less modeled by light and shadow and instead paint them as large shapes of color.
 His work was received in the annual art show, The Paris Salon, but was considered “slightly slapdash” when compared to the more meticulous style of other Salon paintings.
 This is the very thing that intrigues and inspired so many younger artists at that time.